Low-Rank Dynamic Mode Decomposition: An Exact and Tractable Solution: Introduction

 \subsection{Context}

-The numerical discretisation of a partial differential equation parametrised by its initial condition often leads to a very high dimensional system {of the form:} {where} $x_t\in \Rr^n$ is the state variable, $f_t:\Rr^n \to \Rr^n$, and $\theta \in \Rr^n$ denotes an initial condition.
+The numerical discretization of a partial differential equation parametrized by its initial condition often leads to a very high dimensional system {of the form:} {where} $x_t(\theta)\in \Rr^n$ is the state variable, $f_t:\Rr^n \to \Rr^n$, and $\theta \in \Rr^n$ denotes an initial condition.
 In some context, \eg for uncertainty quantification purposes, one is interested by computing a set of trajectories corresponding to different initial conditions $\theta \in \Theta \subset \Rr^n$.
 This may constitute an intractable task due to the high dimensionality of the space embedding the trajectories.
-For instance, in the case $f_t$ is linear, the overall complexity necessary to compute a trajectory with model \eqref{eq:model_init} can scale at worst in $\mathcal{O}(Tn^2)$, which is prohibitive for large values of the dimension $n$ and of the trajectory length $T$.
+For instance, in the case where $f_t$ is linear, the complexity required to compute a trajectory of model \eqref{eq:model_init} scales in $\mathcal{O}(Tn^2)$, which is prohibitive for large values of $n$ or $T$.

-To overcome this issue, reduced models aim to approximate the trajectories of the system for a range of regimes determined by a set of initial conditions \cite{2015arXiv150206797C}.
-A common approach is to assume that the trajectories of interest are well approximated in a low-dimensional subspace of $\Rr^n$.
-In this spirit, many tractable approximations of model \eqref{eq:model_init} have been proposed in the literature, the most common ones being {\it Petrov-Galerkin projections}~\cite{quarteroni2015reduced}.
-These methods are however intrusive in the sense they require the knowledge of the equations ruling the high-dimensional system.
+To deal with these large values, reduced models approximate the trajectories of the system for a range of regimes determined by a set of initial conditions~\cite{2015arXiv150206797C}.
+A common assumption is that the trajectories of interest are well approximated in a low-dimensional subspace of $\Rr^n$.
+In this spirit, many tractable approximations of model \eqref{eq:model_init} have been proposed, in particular the well-known {\it Petrov-Galerkin projection}~\cite{quarteroni2015reduced}.
+However, these methods require the knowledge of the equations ruling the high-dimensional system.